 Any new drug product that competes with a prior approved drug product must demonstrate advantages in safety, efficacy, tolerability or convenience in order to overcome price competition and to be commercially successful.
 Our approved products are expected to face competition from drug products that are already on the market, as well as those in our competitors' development pipelines.
-In particular, we expect that LIQ861 will face competition from Tyvaso®, and Ventavis®, which are existing drug products indicated for the treatment of PAH, potential new entrants such as Insmed Inc.'s INS-1009, as well as generic equivalents of Tyvaso following the expiry of Tyvaso's patent in 2018.
-We are aware that Mannkind Corporation has recently filed an Investigational New Drug application, or IND, and initiated a Phase 1 trial evaluating an inhaled dry powder treprostinil product for the treatment of PAH.
-We expect LIQ865 to face competition from EXPAREL®, an existing injectable version of bupivacaine.
-The early success of EXPAREL may make it difficult for us to convince physicians, patients and other members of the medical community to accept and use LIQ865 over EXPAREL.
-In addition, while EXPAREL is currently the only direct competitor to LIQ865 on the market, Durect Corporation, Innocoll Holdings plc and Heron Therapeutics, Inc. each have products in the pipeline that are potential competitors to LIQ865, which are estimated to enter the market in 2018 or 2019, and generic equivalents of EXPAREL may enter the market following the expiry of EXPAREL's patent in 2018.
-If we are unable to maintain our competitive position, our business and prospects will be materially and adversely affected.
+In particular, we expect that LlQ861 will face competition from Tyvaso®, and Ventavis®, which are existing drug products indicated for the treatment of PAH, potential new entrants such as Insmed Inc.'s INS-1009, as well as generic equivalents of Tyvaso following the expiry of Tyvaso's patent in 2018.
+We are aware that MannKind Corporation has recently filed an Investigational New Drug application, or IND, and completed a Phase 1 trial evaluating an inhaled dry powder treprostinil product for the treatment of PAH.
+We expect LlQ865 to face competition from EXPAREL®, an existing injectable version of bupivacaine.
+The early success of EXPAREL may make it difficult for us to convince physicians, patients and other members of the medical community to accept and use LlQ865 over EXPAREL.
+In addition, while EXPAREL is currently the only direct competitor to LlQ865 on the market, Durect Corporation, Innocoll Holdings plc and Heron Therapeutics, Inc. each have products in the pipeline that are potential competitors to LlQ865, which are estimated to enter the market in 2018 or 2019, and generic equivalents of EXPAREL may enter the market following the expiry of EXPAREL is currently file to maintain our competitor position, our business and prospects will be materially and deversely affected.
 See "Business - Competition" for further details.